An End-to-End Architecture for Stock Market Prediction Integrating Mobile Application, Backend Services, and ML/DL Models

 Abstract

 Prior research on stock market prediction has predominantly focused on algorithmic accuracy, leaving a significant research gap in the system-level realization required for real-world delivery.
 This paper addresses this disparity by presenting an end-to-end stock prediction delivery system that operationalizes trained machine learning models within a mobile-centric architecture.
 Unlike model-centric studies limited to offline evaluation, this work focuses on the rarity of system-level implementation.
 Market data are periodically ingested into a managed relational database, where predictions are generated using a fixed historical window and persisted for downstream access.
 A cross-platform mobile application serves as the primary user interface, providing structured access to historical prices, predictions, and accuracy metrics via backend APIs without local model inference.
 A key novelty is the implementation of an in-memory caching layer to optimize responsiveness for repeated mobile access.
 Experimental results demonstrate that this architecture significantly improves efficiency, reducing average API response times by approximately 94% from 817 ms to 48,7778 ms compared to direct database queries.
-These findings underscore the critical role of mobile-oriented system design in bridging the gap between predictive modeling and practical deployment.
+These findings underscore the critical role of mobile-oriented system design in bridging the gap between predictive modeling and practical deployment, while also highlighting the importance of scalable infrastructure, efficient data synchronization, and reliable service integration for sustainable real-world financial technology applications.

 Dimensions